Music at St. Paul's

 Worship services are not the only time you can experience incredible music at St. Paul’s Cathedral.

-Throughout 2022/2023 we will offer a series of free concerts which feature our talented music staff and highlight up-and-coming artists.
+Throughout 2022/2023 we will offer a series of concerts which feature our talented music staff and highlight up-and-coming artists.
 Mark your calendar because you won’t want to miss these one-of-kind experiences!

 What makes music at St. Paul's special?